 One of the things I enjoy the most about small space living is that it inspires us to seek new experiences beyond our four walls.
 Last month, my sister and her family left LA and moved to Boise.
 So Adam, West and I decided to take a tiny adventure and travel to Idaho to explore their new home.
 (View the post about how we prepared for air travel with our toddler here.)
 Below are some images from our trip, with a few comments scattered throughout.

 We were conscious to reduce our trash (particularly plastic) as much as possible while we were away, just as we aim to do at home.
-We transported our own beverage containers, on-the-go utensils and tins, etc. The Boise businesses we visited seemed to be inherently eco-minded, offering paper straws, not providing plastic bags for purchases, and appearing at our tables with sturdy mason jars with reusable lids for West in lieu of plastic single-use cups.
+We transported our own beverage containers, on-the-go utensils and tins, etc. The Boise businesses we visited seemed to be inherently more earth-friendly, offering paper straws, not providing plastic bags for purchases, and appearing at our tables with sturdy mason jars with reusable lids for West in lieu of plastic single-use cups.

 Our apartment at The Modern was much larger than our tiny cottage, but the staff still used some clever space-saving tricks to maximize their square-footage.
 One example is this wall-mounted storage basket on the back of the door of the laundry closet.